jbjohnson2/indieProject/ProjectPlan.md

 - [ ] create unit tests for review dao
 - [ ] Update Weekly reflection

-#### This week my focus is the Find Trails by Name user story
-- [ ] First cut at database design
-- [ ] Create the dev version of the database - at least the Trail table
-- [ ] Create Trail entity
-- [ ] Create a class to perform CRUD on trail - TrailDao
-- [ ] Create the config files for the DB connection info (dev and test)
-- [ ] Create a test version of the database for unit testing
-- [ ] Create unit tests for the TrailDao
-- [ ] Create a class for the DB connection business
-- [ ] Create JSP for finding trails
-- [ ] Create JSP for trail results
-- [ ] Create controller to route to find-a-trail jsp
-- [ ] Create controller to manage the work of finding a trail
-- [ ] Update weekly reflection

 ### Week 7 - 2/26 to 3/3 - Class topic is Security Authentication
 #### Checkpoint 2 is Due on 2/28: Database designed and created, at least one DAO with full CRUD (create, read, update, delete) implemented with Hibernate, DAO is fully unit tested, Log4J is implemented (no System.out.printlns)